roeib/JavaScript-snippets/README.md

 ```

-# Get unique values in an array
+# Get Unique Values in an Array

 ```javascript
 const numbers = [1,1,3,2,5,3,4,7,7,7,8];